Deesingh92/MSP2-SportsQuiz2023/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive?url=https://deesingh92.github.io/MSP2-SportsQuiz2023/) - To show the website on a range of devices.

-- Google Dev Tools - To troubleshoot and test various features, and solve issues with responsiveness and styling.
+- [Google Dev Tools] - To troubleshoot and test various features, and solve issues with responsiveness and styling.

-- [Color Hex](https://www.color-hex.com/color/79804f) - To find a lighter colour tint for the header and footer to pass the contrast checker.

 - [Favicon](https://favicon.io/) - Used timer emoji favicon for website.